Maude Royden: Career

 Royden became well known as a speaker on social and religious subjects.
 In a 16 July 1917 speech at Queen's Hall, London, she used the oft-quoted phrase 'the Conservative Party at prayer' of the Church of England; "The Church should go forward along the path of progress and be no longer satisfied only to represent the Conservative Party at prayer."
 In 1917 she became assistant preacher at the Congregationalist City Temple, London, the first woman to occupy this office.

 After the First World War, Royden's interest shifted to the role of women in the Church.
 While attending the Eighth Conference of the International Woman Suffrage Alliance at Geneva in 1920, she preached in French and English at St Pierre Cathedral on 6 June.
 Royden made several worldwide preaching tours from the 1920s to the 1940s.
 In 1929 she began the official campaign for the ordination of women when she founded the Society for the Ministry of Women.
 Royden "eminent in the religious life of the nation" was appointed to the Order of the Companions of Honour in the 1930 New Year Honours.
-Her older brother Thomas had been made a Member in 1919 (for his work relating to shipping in the First World War) and they are the only siblings to be Members of the Order of the Companions of Honour.
+Her older brother Thomas Royden had been made a Member in 1919 (for his work relating to shipping in the First World War) and they are the only siblings to be Members of the Order of the Companions of Honour.

 In 1931 Glasgow University conferred the honorary degree of Doctor of Divinity on Royden, the first woman to become a Doctor of Divinity in Britain.
 In 1935 she was awarded an honorary degree of Doctor of Laws by the University of Liverpool.
 She received an honorary degree from Mills College, California in 1937.

-She joined the Peace Pledge Union but later renounced pacifism, believing Nazism to be a greater evil than war.
+Royden joined the Peace Pledge Union but later renounced pacifism, believing Nazism to be a greater evil than war.

 Personal life

-On 2 October 1944, she married the recently widowed priest Hudson Shaw, whom she had loved for more than forty years; he was then aged 85 and died on 30 November.
+On 2 October 1944, Royden married the recently widowed priest Hudson Shaw, whom she had loved for more than forty years; he was then aged 85 and died on 30 November.
 She wrote in her 1947 autobiography A Threefold Cord of their love for each other from first meeting in 1901.

-At the end of the Second World War, it was discovered that Royden, along with her brother Sir Thomas Royden, were listed in 'The Black Book' or Sonderfahndungsliste G.B., a list of Britons who were to be arrested in the event of a Nazi invasion of Britain.
+At the end of the Second World War, it was discovered that Royden, along with her brother Sir Thomas Royden, were listed in "The Black Book" or Sonderfahndungsliste G.B., a list of Britons who were to be arrested in the event of a Nazi invasion of Britain.

-On 30 July 1956 she died at her home in Hampstead, London.
+On 30 July 1956 Royden died at her home in Hampstead, London, aged 79.